MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 > - Don't use survey variables if you plan to send a survey anonymously.
 The variables won't be replaced with actual data in an anonymous survey.
 > - Survey variables are replaced with the specified default values when sending a survey invitation.
 > - You can define a maximum of 15 variables in a survey.

+## Add survey variables in a survey

+After you've created the required survey variables, you can now add them in your survey at the following places:

+- Survey description
+- Question text
+- Question subtitle
+- Section heading
+- Section description
+- Branching rules

+> [!NOTE]
+> You can't add survey variables in statements for Likert questions.

 ## Add survey variables to a question